noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 * _Instantiation_: component is instantiated for a node in the NoFlo graph, and its `constructor` method is called.
 At this stage a component should prepare its internal data structures and register listeners for the [events of its input ports](#portevents)
 * _Running_: component has received events on its input ports.
 Now the component can interact with those events and the external world, and optionally start transmitting [port events](#portevents) on its output ports
 * _Shutdown_: Normally a NoFlo network finishes when all components stop transmitting port events.
 It is however also possible to close a running NoFlo network.
-In this case the `shutdown` method of components gets called, allowing components to perform whatever cleanup needed, like unregistering event listeners on external objects, or closing network connections
+In this case the `shutdown` method of components gets called, allowing components to perform whatever cleanup needed, like unregistering event listeners on external objects, or closing network connections.

 A running instance of a component in a NoFlo network is called a *process*.
 Before a process has received data it should be *inert*, merely listening to its input ports.
 Processes that need to start doing something when a network is started should be triggered to do so by sending them an Initial Information Packet.